josemarinfarina/SciBlend-AdvancedCore/README.md

-# SciBlend: Advanced Scientific Visualization for Blender v.2.3.0
+# SciBlend: Advanced Scientific Visualization for Blender v.3.0.0
 ![](images/banner.png)

-SciBlend Advanced Core v.2.3.0 is a powerful add-on for Blender 4.2+ that represents a significant evolution from its predecessor, [SciBlend-Core](https://github.com/josemarinfarina/SciBlend-Core).
+SciBlend Advanced Core v.3.0.0 is a powerful add-on for Blender 4.2+ that represents a significant evolution from its predecessor, [SciBlend-Core](https://github.com/josemarinfarina/SciBlend-Core).
 This advanced version is characterized by its requirement for a more complex setup process, primarily due to the need to install VTK (Visualization Toolkit), netCDF4, and additional geospatial libraries within Blender's Python environment.

 SciBlend bridges the gap between scientific data processing and high-quality 3D visualization.
 By integrating VTK, VTU, PVTU, NetCDF, and Shapefile capabilities directly into Blender, SciBlend allows researchers and scientists to create stunning, photorealistic visualizations of complex scientific and geospatial data.

 Unlike SciBlend-Core, which primarily focused on importing data from Paraview, this advanced version offers deeper integration with scientific data formats through VTK, VTU, PVTU, NetCDF, and Shapefiles, allowing for more sophisticated data manipulations and visualizations directly within Blender.
 The addition of advanced geospatial features like Delaunay triangulation and terrain modeling makes it particularly powerful for working with geographic and topographic data.

+## What's New in Version 3.0.0

+- **GoB (GoBlender) & GoP (GoParaview) Bridge**: Directly connect Blender with Paraview for live data visualization and transfer.
+- **Scene Overwrite Control**: New option to control whether imports overwrite existing scene objects or add to the current scene.
+- **Improved VTK Compatibility**: Enhanced compatibility with VTK 9.2.x and 9.3.x.
+- **Robustness Improvements**: Better error handling and compatibility across different operating systems.

 ## Table of Contents